MC208 - Master of Information Technology

 AND

-Select and Complete One (1) Course from Advanced Topics Options: Please refer to the list of Advanced Topics Option courses at the end of this program structure.
+Complete 12 credit points from the Advanced Topics Options.
+Please refer to the courses listed at the end of this program structure.

 AND

-Select and Complete One (1) Course from Program Options or Advanced Topics Options: Please refer to the list of Program Option Courses and Advanced Topics Option courses at the end of this program structure.
+Complete 12 credit points from the Program Options OR Advanced Topics Options.
+Please refer to the courses listed at the end of this program structure.

 AND